adi10600/Java_Project/README.md

 # Java_Project

-Sure!
-Here's a short README for the chat application:

 ## Chat Application

 This is a simple chat application built using Java Swing, allowing users to communicate with each other in real-time.